Temporal variations of solar inertial mode parameters from GONG (2002-2024) and HMI (2010-2024): Rossby modes ($3 \leq m \leq 16 $) and $m=1$ high-latitude mode: Conclusion

-Overall, the results demonstrate that both the power and frequencies of solar inertial modes undergo substantial solar-cycle variations, but with pronounced mode-to-mode differences.
-The differing correlations of mode power and frequency with the sunspot number, together with the lack of strict phase coherence among modes, suggest that individual modes have different sensitivities to the underlying physical processes -- differential rotation and buried magnetic fields.
+Overall, the results demonstrate that both the power and frequencies of solar inertial modes undergo substantial solar-cycle variations, with noticeable differences from mode to mode.
+The differing correlations of mode power and frequency with the SSN, together with the lack of strict phase coherence among modes, suggest that individual modes have different sensitivities to the underlying physical processes -- differential rotation and magnetic fields.